-The ISC, with help from its investment adviser, has communicated the target to the relevant investment manager and receives information on how the target is considered in the buy and maintain credit fund's investment process.
+The ISC expects the targets to be achieved via engagement with investment managers, and by the investment managers with security issuers within their portfolios on the Trustee's behalf.
+The ISC, with help from its investment adviser, has communicated the targets to the relevant investment managers for the Plan and receives information on how the target is considered in the buy and maintain credit fund's investment process.
 The ISC monitors progress against the target using reporting provided by the investment manager.

 Investment managers are routinely invited to present at ISC meetings as part of the existing monitoring process.
-When meeting with the Plan's investment managers, the Trustee will ask the manager how they expect the proportion of portfolio companies with SBTi-validated targets to change over time and encourage the manager to engage with portfolio companies about setting SBT, prioritising those with the highest carbon footprint.
+When meeting with the Plan's investment managers, the Trustee will ask the manager how they expect the proportion of portfolio companies with SBTi-validated targets to change over time and encourage the manager to engage with portfolio companies about setting SBTs, prioritising those with the highest carbon footprint.